- Publications and resources

 - Muscular pain of short duration not requiring long-term medication and not related to any significant underlying chronic illness

 If you are in doubt about whether your condition should be reported to CASA, please check with your DAME.
-You are also required to inform CASA if you have a change in your medical condition and are unable to exercise the privileges of your licence for 7 days (class 1) or 30 days (class 2 or 3).
+You are also required to inform CASA if you have a change in your medical condition and are unable to exercise the privileges of your licence for 7 days (class 1) or 30 days (class 2, basic class 2 or 3).